-There are two types of revision called Normal Revision Technique (NRT) and Frequent Revision Technique.
-Both techniques are good, but for a prestigious exam like UPSC IAS Exam, an aspirant should adopt a well-versed technique.
-We really want to make the UPSC aspirants understand the different ways to revise the whole UPSC syllabus in an effective manner using several techniques.
+There are two types of revision called Normal or Standard Revision Technique and Frequent Revision Technique.
+Both techniques are good, but for a prestigious exam like UPSC, an aspirant should adopt a technique which suits their learning style.
+The following paragraphs give a brief outline of both the techniques:

 Standard Revision Technique

-Standard Revision Technique is the normal technique followed by most of the UPSC aspirants.
-This is a common method we followed in the school days.
+Standard Revision Technique is the technique followed by most UPSC aspirants.
+This is a common method followed by school and college students for exam preparation.
 In this pattern aspirants study and as the time passes by, aspirants forget and they study again and again.

-Suppose a UPSC aspirant studies Polity on December and get happy with his studies.
-After studying for 4 hours, his memory level is 100%.
-After one month, on January, he again studies the same portion from Polity subject, he could think of only 60% of the facts.
-So he has to study for 2 hours to keep it 100%.
+- Suppose a UPSC aspirant studies History in December and feels confident about his knowledge level.
+After studying for 4 hours, his preparation for the subject is 100%.
+After one month, in January, he studies the same portion again from history, he could remember only 60% of what was studied.
+So he has to study again for 2 hours to keep his recollection at 100%.

-Again, one month later the aspirant studies the same polity topics he could only recall 40%.
-So he has to study for 3 hours to make his memory level 100%.
+- Again, one month later the aspirant studies the same History topics he could recollect only 40% of what he studied.
+So he has to study for 3 hours to take his recollection level to 100%.

 Frequent Revision Technique

-For example, a UPSC aspirant who follows Frequent Revision Technique studied Polity on December 1st and achieved 100% memory level.
+- For example, a UPSC aspirant who uses the Frequent Revision Technique studied History on the 1st of December and achieved a 100% level of recollection.

-Again he got time to study Polity on December 10th, he discovers he had 95% of memory level.
-Now he spends less than 15 minutes to fix his memory to 100%.
+- Again he has scheduled some time to study History on December 10th, he discovers that he recollects 95% of what he studied.
+Now he spends less than 15 minutes to restore his preparation to 100%.

-1 The revision gap should not go beyond 9-15 days to avoid loss of memory level.
-UPSC IAS Exam syllabus is vast, one should revise topics at frequent intervals so as not get overwhelmed.
+- The revision gap should not go beyond 9-15 days to avoid loss of memory level.
+Since the syllabus is vast, one should revise topics at frequent intervals so as not get overwhelmed.

-2 A UPSC aspirant should have a meticulously designed study plan as well as a revision plan.
-Aspirants should make sure that their revision plan should go corresponding with their study plan.
-It means that when an aspirant sits to study for Polity, they should not forget the revision of previous topics.
+- UPSC aspirants should have a meticulously designed IAS study plan as well as a revision plan.
+Aspirants should make sure that their revision plan corresponds with their study plan.
+It means that when an aspirant sits to study one topic, they should not forget the revision of previous topics.
 For example, if an aspirant spends 1 hour for a specific subject, they should assign 10-15 minutes for revision.